Do I have inflammatory back pain?

 What should I do?

-SpA are notoriously difficult to diagnose in the early stages and tests can be difficult to interpret so NASS strongly recommend that all patients with inflammatory back pain are referred by their GP to a rheumatologist for assessment.
+SpA can be difficult to diagnose so NASS strongly recommend that all patients with inflammatory back pain are referred by their GP to a rheumatologist for assessment.

 What treatments are available for inflammatory back pain?